How to Help Your Mother With Alcohol Addiction

-If you don’t have any other experience with alcohol addiction, or alcohol use disorder (AUD), it can be difficult to know how to help.
-This page will explore what AUD is, how to notice signs of AUD, and steps you can take to help your mom begin treatment.
+This page will explore what AUD is, signs your mother is addicted to drinking, and steps you can take to help your mom begin treatment.

-Alcohol addiction, formally known as alcohol use disorder (AUD), is a chronic disease that involves not being able to stop or control alcohol use no matter the negative consequences to your health and relationships.1 But a person with AUD cannot stop drinking by just “deciding to quit,” as addiction changes your brain chemistry.1
+Alcohol addiction, or alcohol use disorder (AUD), is a chronic disease that involves not being able to stop or control alcohol use no matter the negative consequences to your health and relationships.1 If your mother is struggling with AUD, chances are you have your own feelings about the situation, and you may not want to try to understand what she is going through as a result.
+However, it is important to understand that if your mother is addicted to alcohol, she cannot stop drinking by just “deciding to quit,” as addiction changes the chemistry in the brain.1

 - How often, how much, and how quickly you drink.